See our complete list of top next-generation firewall vendors.

 Barracuda Networks provides security, networking and storage products based on network appliances and cloud services.
-Its customer base encompasses 150,000 organizations in more than 100 countries.
-Based in Silicon Valley, it counts more than 1,000 employees, more than 5,000 partners, and offices in 15 countries.
+Its customer base spans 150,000 organizations in more than 100 countries.
+Based in Silicon Valley, it has more than 1,000 employees, more than 5,000 partners, and offices in 15 countries.

 "Today's firewall architectures were primarily designed for traditional network topologies where the LAN is protected from Internet-based threats, and traffic from smaller locations is backhauled to a central location, with enterprise applications hosted in a central data center," said Darius Goodall, senior director of product marketing at Barracuda.
 "Modern network topologies are characterized by a larger amount of globally dispersed locations, SaaS-based applications and adoption of public cloud platforms.
 This imposes new requirements on firewalls."

 Security and performance: Very Good.
 NSS Labs gave the CloudGen F800 a 95.4% security effectiveness rating, strong but a few percentage points from the leaders.
 The device's 5,037 Mbps performance was also very good.

 Value: Good.
 NSS Labs gave Barracuda an $8 TCO per protected Mbps, in the middle of the pack.

 Implementation: Tops.
 Barracuda scored very high marks here.
 One user described the implementation as "fun," if you can believe that.

 Management: Tops.
 One customer: "The product just works.
 I like the GUI on the F-series the best.
 It's more simplified than coding from scratch, but not so dumbed down that you feel disconnected from the details."

 Support: Tops.
 Not many vendors can claim happy customers in the support department, but Barracuda came out on top here.
 One customer said Barracuda support engineers take the time to explain the problem and solution, and even find problems that aren't Barracuda-related.